-- gathering evidence to inform and write our planning policies; - working with residents, businesses, communities and many others to develop the Council's planning policies; - engaging with government, Mayor of London and other organisations as they prepare policies and plans; - using knowledge of planning legislation and local planning policies to provide pre-application advice to householders, businesses, community groups, landowners, developers and other potential applicants; - assessing and deciding planning applications, taking into account comments from residents, businesses, organisations and others; - defending the Council's planning decisions on appeal; - providing information to those living, working, visiting and investing in the Borough; - investigating and gathering evidence to resolve unauthorised developments; - working with residents, businesses, communities, service users and others to improve the services we offer; and - working with landowners, residents, businesses, investors and others to secure infrastructure and other policy objectives.
+1.6 undertaking the functions of the Council as planning authority; and involved in less formal occasions such as meetings with officers, the community and consultation meetings.
+For the avoidance of doubt in this Code: "councillor" means that the advice applies to all RBKC councillors, not just planning councillors; "planning councillor" means a councillor or a substitute councillor on any of the Council's Planning Committees, a Lead Member deciding planning matters and councillors holding another Council appointed role making decisions on planning matters; and "Planning Committee" means the Planning Committee and any equivalent committee should governance arrangements change. engaging with government, Mayor of London and other organisations as they prepare policies and plans; using knowledge of planning legislation and local planning policies to provide pre- application advice to householders, businesses, community groups, landowners, developers and other potential applicants; assessing and deciding planning applications, taking into account comments from residents, businesses, organisations and others; defending the Council's planning decisions on appeal; providing information to those living, working, visiting and investing in the Borough; investigating and gathering evidence to resolve unauthorised developments; working with residents, businesses, communities, service users and others to improve the services we offer; and working with landowners, residents, businesses, investors and others to secure infrastructure and other policy objectives.
+1.0 Councillors and officers should have regard to this Code and conducting themselves in relation to any planning matter, p

-- 1.6 Councillors and officers should have regard to this Code and how it may apply to their circumstances when conducting themselves in relation to any planning matter, particularly where they are the decision maker. - 1.7 If councillors or officers have any doubts about the application of this Code to their own circumstances they should seek advice from the Monitoring Officer, Director of Law or one of the Council's planning solicitors early, and preferably well before a decision is made or any meeting takes place.

-1.8 Relationship to the Members' Code of Conduct and the Code of Conduct for Employees

-Whilst this Planning Code supports, interprets and supplements the Members' Code of Conduct and the Code of Conduct for Employees in relation to planning matters it is subordinate to the overarching conduct documents Members' Code of Conduct (in respect of councillors) and the Code of Conduct for Employees (in respect of officers).
-In the event of any inconsistencies between the documents, the Members' Code of Conduct (in respect of councillor conduct) and the Code of Conduct for Employees (in respect of officer conduct) will take precedence.

-1.9 Not complying with this Code

-A breach of this Code could result in a planning decision being legally challenged or a complaint being upheld by the Local Government and Social Care Ombudsman.
+1.7 If councillors or officers have any doubts about the application of this Code to their own circumstances they should seek advice from the Monitoring Officer, Director of Law or one of the Council's planning solicitors early, and preferably well before a decision is made or any meeting takes place.
+1.8 Relationship to the Members' Code of Conduct and the Code of Conduct for Employees: Whilst this Planning Code supports, interprets and supplements the Members' Code of Conduct and the Code of Conduct for Employees in relation to planning matters it is subordinate to the overarching conduct documents Members' Code of Conduct (in respect of councillors) and the Code of Conduct for Employees (in respect of officers) In the event of any inconsistencies between the documents, the Members' Code of Conduct (in respect of councillor conduct) and the Code of Conduct for Employees (in respect of officer conduct) will take precedence.
+1.9 Not complying with this Code: A breach of this Code could result in a planning decision being legally challenged or a complaint being upheld by Local Government and Social Care Ombudsman.
 In the case of a councillor, a complaint could be made to the Council's Monitoring Officer that the councillor has breached the Members' Code of Conduct.
-In the case of an officer, breach of this Code could lead to an investigation in accordance with the Council's disciplinary procedures.
+In the case of an off breach of this Code could lead to an investigation in accordance with the Council's disciplinary procedures.
+2 Role of Councillors and Officers 2.1 General role of Councillors and Officers 2.1.2 Councillors and officers have different, but complementary roles, however, both serve the public and act in the public interest.

-2 ROLE OF COUNCILLORS AND OFFICERS

-2.1 General role of Councillors and Officers

-2.1.2 Councillors and officers have different, but complementary roles, however, both serve the public and act in the public interest.
 Both councillors and officers must make planning decisions openly, impartially, with sound judgment and with justifiable planning reasons.
+Councillors Officers